-I started out playing guitar on a five string banjo (what did he say)?
-Yes, a Kay 5-string with a jazz style DeArmond floating pick-up taped to the head was what first allowed me to power up my sound through a Silvertone Twin 12!
-My first electric guitar was an EKO fresh from Italy in 1965 that a vacationing family had purchased and brought back to sell.
-Perhaps this is where my tastes were first shaped! [updated 12-26-1999]
+He started out playing guitar on a five string banjo (what did he say)?
+Yes, a Kay 5-string with a jazz style DeArmond floating pick-up literally taped to the head was what first allowed him to power up his sound through a Sears Silvertone 1482 combo amp!
+His first electric guitar was an EKO fresh from Italy in 1965 that a vacationing family had purchased and brought back to sell.
+Perhaps this is where his tastes were first shaped!

 This is a Travis Bean Model 500.
 The pick-ups are single coil.
 The neck is aluminum and runs completely through the instrument.
 The neck is finished with Ebenol Black to make it feel a little less like metal.